 How do I prepare my car?

-Visit your local car servicing centre and inform them that you will be driving to the snow.
+Contact your car servicing mechanic and inform them that you will be driving to the snow.
 The mechanic should check your tyres, brakes, battery, engine and windscreen.
 The mechanic may drain and replace the coolant in your car’s engine with a stronger mix of anti-freeze, if required.
 For information on coolant (anti-freeze) and engine oil specifications, consult your owner’s manual.

 How do I prevent the windscreen fogging up?

 Good vision from the car is paramount, so renew windscreen wipers in advance to allow them to bed-in.
 Check the air conditioning system (AC) is working properly before leaving and use it to demist the windscreen.
 Cool air flow to the face helps keep you alert when travelling in a warm car.
 However, do not use the AC to extend your driving times beyond sensible rest periods.
-For a quick run down on how to clear foggy windows, click here.
+Here's how to clear foggy windows.

 What’s the best way to slow down in the snow?